" Easedale Fells and Sergeant Man "

 Don't bark Bethan or you'll blow it over.

 Tarn Crag from below

 with Easedale Tarn and the 'Tearoom Rock' in the foreground.

-Fifty years ago there was still the remains of an old stone hut where refreshments were served in Victorian Days.
+Fifty years ago there was still the remains of an old stone hut here, where refreshments were served since Victorian Days.

 Today the area still holds the ghost of the hut, with signs of old wall foundations and the flat grass area in front.

 Hold the cursor over the picture to help the imagination - Anyone for tea?

 The lower section of the final falls before Sour Milk Gill enters the more gentle farmland in the flat part of the valley.

 The waterfall in the previous photo forms just the very top part of this series of cascades.

 and a steel reinforced old bridge over Easedale Beck a few hundred yards upstream of the stepping stones we used on the way out.